• Meeting AP CSP College Board Requirements

 Warrior Sword Orange

-During the boss battle, four powerup types spawn on the arena:
+During the boss battle, four powerup types spawn on the arena (rate-limited to one spawn every POWERUP_SPAWN_INTERVAL = 5 seconds per room):

 • Damage Boost — 2x damage for 8 seconds